rrustagi20/CS637/README.md

-# CS637
+# CS637 Course Project Repository

-Course Project Repository
+Implementing a MPC based Control for autonomous landing on a moving platform.
+Theory from [here](https://ieeexplore.ieee.org/document/9214043).